Chip Vaughn: Indianapolis Colts

 Vaughn was signed by the Indianapolis Colts on October 25, 2010.
 He was waived on November 13, but re-signed on November 16.
 He was placed on injured reserve on November 23.
 Vaughn was called for two personal fouls in the last two minutes of a preseason game between the Indianapolis Colts and the Green Bay Packers on August 26, 2011.
 He was waived on August 28.

+Carolina Panthers

+Vaughn was signed to the practice squad of the Carolina Panthers on December 20, 2011.

+Saskatchewan Roughriders

+Vaughn signed with the Saskatchewan Roughriders on February 6, 2013.
+He was released on June 17, 2013.

 Coaching career

 Vaughn was named the secondary coach at the Air Force Academy in 2018.
 He left after the 2019 season to join the coaching staff of the New York Jets as a defensive assistant.

+He also spent short stints as the assistant director of player personnel for Illinois and Lake Erie as the assistant head coach and defensive coordinator in 2023 but was relieved of his duties following each stop.
+In 2024, he took an entry-level job as a defensive line assistant with Morgan State.